InTeGrate Modules and Courses >Environmental Justice and Freshwater Resources - Spanish > Unit 2: The Water Cycle and Freshwater Resources

 • Connections

 • Making Connections: Spanish language learners build, reinforce, and expand their knowledge of other disciplines while using Spanish to develop critical thinking.
-As part of this learners will:
+As part of this, learners will:

-• describe the distribution of Earth's water among the major water sources such as oceans, ice caps, groundwater, soils, lakes, soils, streams and the atmosphere;
+• describe the distribution of Earth's water among the major water sources such as oceans, ice caps, groundwater, soils, lakes, streams and the atmosphere;

 • outline and reproduce components of the water cycle;